FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/impl.md

 Implicit send.

-When <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> operates in sender server mode and there is no SEND command (state=HOLD) entered in the catalog for this file identifier, the IMPL parameter set to "YES" allows the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> to make available the corresponding file, by automatically generating a send request.
+When {{< TransferCFT/componentshortname  >}} operates in sender server mode and there is no SEND command (state=HOLD) entered in the catalog for this file identifier, the IMPL parameter set to "YES" allows the {{< TransferCFT/componentshortname  >}} to make available the corresponding file, by automatically generating a send request.
 This makes a file permanently available.

 > **Note:**